antleaf/rioxx/webroot/content/profiles/v3-0-final/dc_relation.md

 When set to `rel="cite-as"`, the `dc:relation` property specifies a cite-able identifier associated with the resource.

 `dc:relation` **MUST** only be used to identify resources under the direct custodianship of the repository, therefore all URIs specified under `dc:relation` **MUST** resolve to the repository.
-URIs identifying related resources that resolve to resources outside of the direct custodianship of the repository **MUST** be specified under `rioxterms:ext_relation`.
+URIs identifying related resources that resolve to resources outside of the direct custodianship of the repository **MUST** be specified under `rioxxterms:ext_relation`.

 The `dc:relation` property can be repeated to specify more than one associated resource.
 Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository HTTP(S) URI where there is no requirement for a PID.